lrotermund/blog/content/posts/mastering-microservices.md

 operation.
 By orchestration, I mean not just getting microservices up and running (provisioning and deployment), but also:

-- ressource management – e.g. {{< abbr "CPU" "Central Processing Unit" >}}, memory, storage...
+- Resource management – e.g. {{< abbr "CPU" "Central Processing Unit" >}}, memory, storage...
-- health monitoring – can I forward requests to a healthy application?
+- Health monitoring – can I forward requests to a healthy application?
-- scaling – e.g. 1, 2, or auto scaling service replicas
+- Scaling – e.g. 1, 2, or auto-scaling service replicas
-- provision of mappings for the interconnection of networks
+- Provision of mappings for the interconnection of networks
-- load balancing – forwarding of requests to different services for load balancing and response time optimization
+- Load balancing – forwarding of requests to different services for load balancing and response time optimization

 The orchestration of microservices and the management of all these tasks is best handled by